AdeCode/node-crud/README.md

 app.post('/crud', crud.create);
-This is the route where you create records to be saved in the database
+This is the route where you create records to be saved in the database the required fields are: name, mail and country.

 app.get('/crud', crud.findAll);
 This route queries all the records available in the database